You’ve heard of morning rituals to set you up for a day of success, but what about bedtime rituals?

 Cup of Tea

 A hot cup of herbal tea is an ideal way to prepare for bed.
-Steer clear of caffeinated varieties and choose something like chamomile or banana tea.
+Steer clear of caffeinated varieties and choose something like a banana or chamomile tea.
 The magnesium in bananas is a helpful sleep aid.
 You can make banana tea at home by following these three easy steps:

 - Cut off the two ends of a couple of bananas don’t peel them.